-You can also submit the Continuing Student Scholarship Application for consideration for an institutional scholarship.
+You can also submit the Continuing Student Scholarship Application for consideration for an institutional scholarship, also due March 2nd each year.
 If you're thinking about attending Summer Session at UC Merced or certain other summer programs, you should complete the Summer Session Financial Aid Application.
 You can find both of these applications here.

 After applying for financial aid, you may be selected for a process called Verification.
 This means that you may be required to submit further documentation to verify your financial aid eligibility.
-Stay on track by checking the Student Checklist and email in your MyUCMerced portal frequently.
-Also, be sure to submit your documentation by the June 1st, 2019 deadline.
+Stay on track by checking the Student Checklist and email in your UC Merced Connect portal frequently.
+Also, be sure to submit your documentation by the June 1st deadline.

 Once you've received your financial aid package and completed the verification process, you can determine your direct costs.
 The Direct Costs Worksheet is an online tool in which you can determine if you'll owe a balance or receive a refund once financial aid is applied to your student account.
 Here's a video about how the tool works and how to complete it.

 Loans are financial aid awards that require repayment with interest under varying terms and conditions.
 You can learn about the types of loans we offer here.
 In order for your loans to disburse to your student account, you must first follow these steps: